 Are you looking to motivate your reluctant readers?
 One strategy I use with my young sports fans and student athletes is to incorporate sports reading passages into our text-based lessons.

-I’ve found that high-interest content improves reading comprehension, and makes it easier for students to navigate text.
-Many of my sports-obsessed readers have incredible fluency in baseball, basketball and football terminology.
-Providing passages that feature this vocabulary makes reading comprehension and context clue work more engaging.
+As teachers, we know that high-interest content improves reading comprehension and makes it easier for students to navigate text.
+Many of my sports-obsessed readers have incredible fluency in baseball, basketball, and football terminology.
+Providing passages that feature these themes and vocabulary makes reading comprehension and context clues more engaging.

-Sometimes a simple shift in theme encourages a breakthrough in learning and understanding.
-Connecting reading instruction to athletics can open the door to comprehension for students who lack the interest or understanding of other topics.
-Obviously not all middle grade students like sports, but there are opportunities beyond whole class instruction.
-You can use sports reading passages in weekly reading homework, literacy centers, or one-on-one intervention.
+Connecting reading instruction to athletics can open the door to comprehension for students who lack interest in or understanding of other topics.
+Obviously, not all middle school students like sports, but there are plenty of opportunities beyond whole-class instruction.
+You can use sports reading passages in weekly reading homework, literacy centers, and reading interventions.

 Close reading is a process students follow to improve reading comprehension.
 There are a variety of ways to teach close reading, but I ask students to annotate the text as they read.
 By having them read a passage multiple times and annotate metacognition, students become more aware and attentive readers.

 What I have realized about my reluctant readers is that they need more options to help them practice navigating a text.
 I don’t want them to apathetically check out a book and then leave it sitting in their backpack.
 I want to engage students with learning tools that allow them to experience success with reading comprehension.

 Utilizing shorter texts makes it easy to practice things like identifying an author’s purpose and answering text-dependent questions.
 This is why I have created so many close reading resources for middle school teachers like myself.
 When students find success with shorter selections, it gives them the confidence and motivation to read more.

 Sports Reading Passages with Comprehension Work